utrad-ical/circus-docs/docs/api-intro.md

 slug: /api-intro
 ---

-All of the functions of CIRCUS can be accessed via RESTful API.
+All of the functions of CIRCUS CS/DB can be accessed via RESTful API.

+## API Endpoint

+All of the API endpoints are prefixed with `/api`.

 ## Authentication